AhmedAbdulWahid-Data/Customer_Churn_Prediction/README.md

 The goal?
 To predict customer churn **(aka whether a customer will stick around or bounce)** and save businesses from losing their most valuable customers. 💡

-# You can download my Churn Analysis Guide with SQL 👉 [Here! 📂](https://github.com/user-attachments/files/19521878/Churn.Analysis.SQL.pdf)
+# You can download my SQL Churn Analysis Guide 👉 [Here! 📂](https://github.com/user-attachments/files/19521878/Churn.Analysis.SQL.pdf)

 ---